webgismd/api-specs/bcwms/wms-developer-guide.md

 https://www.opengeospatial.org/resource/products/byspec/?specid=107<br>
 https://en.wikipedia.org/wiki/Web_Map_Service

-## A Note on WHEN to use DataBC's OGC Web Map Sevices vs DataBC's OGC Web Feature Services
+## A Note on WHEN to use WMS vs WFS
 When to use WMS: <br>
 1.)
 You want to create an image that is styled (fastest response) (ie. has predefined cartography)<br> 2.)
 You want to do Very simple Querying of data <br> <br>